Max Kepler Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third across all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third among all league pitching staffs.

-- Rays pitchers combine to surrender 150 home runs (one per game), the first-fewest in baseball.
+- The Rays give up the fewest home runs in baseball (152 total, one per game).

-- In his most recent time out on Wednesday, the righty went six innings against the Boston Red Sox, giving up one earned run while surrendering three hits.
+- In his last time out on Thursday against the Seattle Mariners, the righty tossed eight innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.